hypertiling/hypertiling/README.md

 **hypertiling** is a high-performance Python 3 library for the generation and visualization of hyperbolic lattices, embedded in the Poincare disk model.
 Using efficient algorithms and the CPU/SIMD optimization provided by numpy, hyperbolic tilings with millions of vertices can be created in a matter of minutes on a single workstation computer.
 Facilities including optimized search algorithms for adjacent vertices and powerful plotting and animation capabilities are provided to support scientific and other advanced uses of the graphs.

-## Source

-The package can be found and downloaded in our public [git repository](https://git.physik.uni-wuerzburg.de/hypertiling/hypertiling).

 ## Installation and Usage

-Hypertiling is available in the [PyPI](https://pypi.org/) package index and can be installed using
+hypertiling is available in the [PyPI](https://pypi.org/) package index and can be installed using
 ```
 $ pip install hypertiling
 ```
-The package can also be locally installed from our public repository via
+The package can also be locally installed from our public [git repository](https://git.physik.uni-wuerzburg.de/hypertiling/hypertiling) via
 ```
 $ git clone https://git.physik.uni-wuerzburg.de/hypertiling/hypertiling
 $ pip install .